axelbunt/pythor_profiler_with_docker/readme.md

 # >
 ```

-Now you can operate profiler with following commands:
+After the profiler has started, you can interact with it live via the CLI by entering the following commands:
 ```bash
 usage: profiler.py [-h] {start,stop,add,remove,results,status,exit} ...